-- Whether and, if so, to what extent the organization supervises the individual's work - Whether the individual reports to someone higher in the organization - Whether and, if so, to what extent the individual can influence the organization - Whether the parties intended that the individual be an employee, as expressed in written agreements or contracts - Whether the individual shares in the profits, losses, and liabilities of the organization

-12. Can individuals or unions waive minimum wage requirements?
-No.

-13. Can employers pay less than Seattle's minimum wage to certain employees?
+- b.
+Whether the individual reports to someone higher in the organization - c.
+Whether and, if so, to what extent the individual is able to influence the organization - d.
+Whether the parties intended that the individual be an employee, as expressed in written agreements or contracts - e.
+Whether the individual shares in the profits, losses, and liabilities of the organization - 12.
+Can individuals or unions waive minimum wage requirements? - No. - 13.
+Can employers pay less than Seattle's minimum wage to certain employees?
 Yes, but only in specific situations.
 Employers can pay subminimum wage only to employees under 16 years old and to employees who qualify for a Seattle Special Certificate (e.g. student learners, apprentices, and messengers).
 Employers may not pay subminimum wage to workers with a disability.